mcdexio/mcdex-references/en/hydro-mp.md

 *"Positive" means the trader has long position tokens.
 "Negative" means the trader has short position tokens.
 "Zero" means the trader has no position token.*

 When trading frequently, the position tokens may be redeemed immediately after be minted.
 To reduce redundant minting and redeeming operations,  Mai Protocol builds a minting pool.
-The pool reserves some position tokens are in advance.
-When minting is required, the tokens are fetched from the pool first.
-Only when the pool is insufficient, Mai Protocol mints the tokens from Market Protocol.
-When redeeming is required, the tokens are put to the pool first.
-Only when the pool is full, Mai Protocol redeems the tokens through Market Protocol.
+The pool reserves some position tokens in advance.
+Mai protocol tries to mint or redeem from the pool first.
+Only when the pool is insufficient, Mai protocol calls Market Protocol's mint or redeem interfaces.

 ## Architecture